Relationship breakdowns are always emotionally difficult and they can be particularly hard when your assets and children are involved.

 - If you have children then you will need to agree where they will live and how often they will see the other parent.
 This will be a difficult time for them too so try to avoid arguing about this in front of them.

 - Can you afford to live alone and pay all your bills?
-If not then you will need to look into any possible benefits you might be entitled to some government benefits
+If not then you will need to look into any possible benefits you might be entitled to, check here for government benefits

 - How will you divide your belongings and finances?